mbg206/code-ninjas-kiosk/readme.md

 ### Sensei Web (Impact)

 When you hover your mouse over the top left of the kiosk, a button will appear labeled "Enable Impact sessions".
-Click this button and when the new Sensei Web tab opens, click the same bookmark from above.
+Click this button and when the new Sensei Web tab opens and the My Ninja page *fully* loads, click the same bookmark from above.
 This new tab will send information to the main kiosk tab, so it needs to remain open for Sensei Web sessions to function correctly.